Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 ```
 ![bar plot](https://github.com/Thoriso-Khutswane/PrivateImagesForAllRepos/blob/main/Total%26CriticalVulns.png)

-In the dashboard it is abserved that the total number of critical vulnerabilities is equal to 1000, and the total number of critical vulnerabilities is equals to 300.
+In the dashboard it is observed that the total number of critical vulnerabilities is equal to 1000, and the total number of critical vulnerabilities is equals to 300.

 - Number of remediated vulnerabilities: